crsren/minexx/smart_contract/README.md

 # Using the Smart Contract
 In order to test the smart contract, use Remix Solidity in-browser compiler.

-Use this tutorial to get yourself started as to how to use the compiler (if you have never used a smart contract compiler before): https://www.youtube.com/watch?v=ipwxYa-F1uY
+(If you have never dealt with Solidity or Ethereum before, use the start of this tutorial to help understanding how to use the compiler: https://www.youtube.com/watch?v=ipwxYa-F1uY)

 In order to test the contract:
 - Deploy the contract with one account (using the Javascript VM environment)